How to Stop the Inner Critic – Self Love Journaling

 – What are you thinking about right now?

 You don’t need to answer all these questions or to write everything that happened during the day.
 Just choose the most important things.
 Something, that caused more emotions or something that you still think about.
 Try to write about half of a page.
 You don’t need to write too much.
-It’s only the first part.
+It’s only the first part of your self love journaling.
 Be natural here.
 Write your thoughts in the usual way.

 b) Reply with acceptance and understanding.
 Praise and compliment yourself

-The second part will be to write down your reply to what you wrote in the first part.
+The second part of self love journaling will be to write down your reply to what you wrote in the first part.
 What you wrote before was, in a way, you usually talk with yourself.
 But the second part, your reply to the first step, will be in a new different way.

 You need to choose something specific from your first part.
 Maybe you were not happy because you haven’t done something, or that you didn’t do enough.
 Maybe, you didn’t like the way you were feeling during the day.
 Try to find what looked like criticizing, blaming, or expectations in what you’ve written in the first part.
 For example, someone may have written: “I am not happy that I’ve missed my work out.
 It’s happening again.
 I start doing something, but then skip few times and then just stop.
 I hate this habit.
 I’ll never achieve anything like this.”
 Or a different example: “I was in such a bad mood today, couldn’t do anything.
 What is wrong with me?
 Why can’t I just control my mood?” or “I shouldn’t have said that today.
 Now they will think that I am stupid.
 Why can’t I think better before saying something?”